| Title: | Representation of DET Curve with Confidence Intervals |

 | Source: | https://github.com/jmcurran/det |

-From a response and predictors, the function calculates the DET curve for each pair (response, predictor).
-Optionally, it can compute this curve with a Confidence Interval (CI).
-Instead of a response and predictors, it can also receive a 'DETs' object to extract the results of the DET curves and compute the CIs.
+From a response and one or more predictors, the function calculates a DET curve for each response-predictor pair.
+Optionally, it can compute each curve with a confidence interval (CI).
+Instead of a response and predictors, it can also receive a 'DETs' object to extract existing DET curve results and compute CIs.

 detc( response = NULL, predictors = NULL, dets = NULL, names = NULL, conf = NULL, positive = "", parallel = FALSE, ncores = detectCores(), nboot = NULL, plot = FALSE, ... )detc( response = NULL, predictors = NULL, dets = NULL, names = NULL, conf = NULL, positive = "", parallel = FALSE, ncores = detectCores(), nboot = NULL, plot = FALSE, ... )